XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ![Sign request Push notification](https://dev-to-uploads.s3.amazonaws.com/i/mh1zt643l9g007kd12ym.gif)

 When using this in applications, it would make sense to check the `pushed` property of a created payload.
-If `false` the Push notification could not be sent (e.g., if permissions were revoked by the user) then your application should fall back to the QR method.
+If `false`, the Push notification could not be sent (e.g., if permissions were revoked by the user) then your application should fall back to the QR method.
 If `pushed` is `true`, it makes sense to show the end user a button to show the QR code anyway if they didn't receive the push notificaftion (eg. changed devices / other device).

 ## 5. Security & finishing touch 🎉

-If you made it this far, you may want to actually build something (even if it's just a hobby project) using the XUMM SDK.
-If you do, please  **VERIFY THE PAYLOAD RESULT ON LEDGER**.
+If you have made it this far, you may want to actually build something (even if it's just a hobby project) using the XUMM SDK.
+If you do, please  **VERIFY THE PAYLOAD RESULT ON the XRP LEDGER**.

 You can use the **XRPL-TxData** package, or use the `Sdk.getTransaction(txHash)` method to do this by relying on the XUMM platform to fetch the on ledger transaction outcome for you, or, for example, by using the `xrpl-txdata` package to verify 'locally'.

 By using the `xrpl-txdata` package, you can connect to one of the public XRP ledger nodes and verify the transaction.
 To do so, add the `xrpl-txdata` package to your project by entering this in the terminal: `npm install xrpl-txdata`.
 You can then verify a transaction as per the [package documentation](https://www.npmjs.com/package/xrpl-txdata).

 Pay special attention to the `balanceChanges` response.
-**❗ There are several reasons why you need to check e.g., a payment can yield a different result (eg. lower amount sent) than requested!**
+**❗ There are several reasons why you need to check.
+For example, a payment can yield a different result (eg. lower amount sent) than requested!**

 It is your responsibility to check the transaction outcome returned from the XRP ledger rather than relying on XUMM telling you that a transaction has been signed.
 For example if:

 - The user signed successfully in XUMM, but with a key that is no longer valid for a certain account (because multisign has been configured, an account has been rekeyed, etc.)
-- The user sent a Partial Payment (eg. sending EUR to deliver XRP, while the owned amount of EUR was insufficient due to exchange rate slippage)
+- The user sent a Partial Payment (e.g., sending EUR to deliver XRP, while the owned amount of EUR was insufficient due to exchange rate slippage)
 - The user tried to trick you into accepting a testnet payment, by signing with a funded Testnet account

 Please take a look at [this sample code implementing the `xrpl-txdata` package](https://gist.github.com/WietseWind/6c6a3aefc551927ca42e73745e56a062) to verify on ledger balance changes for a signed XUMM payload.